Jake Pugh: Early life and career

 Edward Francis Pugh was born on 20 October 1960 in Pembury, Kent, England.
 Both his parents were Conservative Party activists.
 His older brother, businessman Henry Pugh, died in 2013.
 His early education was at the private Rugby School.
-Pugh studied Economics and Politics at Durham University (Hatfield College).
+Pugh studied economics and politics at Durham University (Hatfield College).
 As a student he played cricket alongside Tim Curtis and Steve Henderson and later played for the 2nd XI at Warwickshire.

 He started his financial career as a broker for the former American investment bank Drexel Burnham Lambert in 1983, and later worked in the wealth management division for six years for the British investment bank Barclays.
-Pugh has also worked as the managing director for the futures division of ICAP.
+Pugh has also worked as a managing director for the futures division of ICAP.

-He is the director of PughView Ltd, an independent strategy consultancy.
+He is the director of PughView Ltd, a strategy consultancy.

 Political career

 In the 1997 general election, he contested the Richmond Park constituency on behalf of the Eurosceptic Referendum Party.
 Pugh was fourth in the election with 1,467 votes (2.6%).
 He voted for Jeremy Corbyn in the 2015 Labour Party leadership election.

 Pugh voted for Brexit in the 2016 United Kingdom European Union membership referendum.
 He supports Brexit as he felt that the European Union was undemocratic, and protectionist.
 In the 2019 European parliamentary election, Pugh stood as a candidate for the Brexit Party in the Yorkshire and Humber constituency.
 He was third on his party's list, and was elected as one of its three MEPs in the constituency.

 In the European parliament, Pugh was a member of the Committee on Economic and Monetary Affairs.

 In August 2020, Pugh argued that the UK should change its foreign policy towards the EU by "doing everything we can to undermine the EU economically, militarily and politically."